sequenceiq/blog/source/_posts/2014-06-23-scalding-correlation-example.markdown

   .write(Tsv(args("output")))

 ```

-For running the example you have to run the following command: (you can use --hdfs instead of --local)
+For running the example you will have to run the following command: (_you can use --hdfs instead of --local_)

 ``` bash
 yarn jar scalding-correalation-1.0.jar com.sequenceiq.scalding.correlation.SimpleCorrelationJob --local --input data/data.csv --output data/corr-out.tsv --column1 num1 --column2 num2 --samplePercent 0.1
 ```
 ## Testing Scalding jobs

-Because mostly these kind of jobs represent the most critical operations in the business logic, you may want to test the jobs.
-For checking that your data transformations are correct, you can use
+In order to test that your data transformations are correct, you can use the
 [JobTest](http://twitter.github.io/scalding/com/twitter/scalding/JobTest.html) class for unit testing.
 ``` scala
 @RunWith(classOf[JUnitRunner])